Niko-Group/paper_writing_info/README.md

 ### Conclusion

 The conclusions section should be short and reiterate through the main contributions.
-Tip: rephrase the last paragaph of the intro or the abstract and a couple of sentences on future work (no need to mention/reveal any groundbreaking ideas here!)
+Tip: rephrase the last paragaph of the intro (or the abstract) and add a couple of sentences on future work (no need to mention/reveal any groundbreaking ideas here!)

 ### Data